 ON THIS PAGE: You will read about the scientific research being done now to learn more about ependymoma and how to treat it.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors are working to learn more about ependymoma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the best diagnostic and treatment options for your child.